 “The teachers in Africa said you can’t give them [students in Africa] too much homework because they can’t study,” said Kathy Crosson, chair of the science department at Bishop Stang.
 “Most of them come from villages that don’t have electricity.”

 So the students at Bishop Stang turned their research project into a mission to help students in Tanzania.
-They’re hoping to make batteries out of mud so the students in Africa can study and do homework after the sun goes down.
+They’re hoping to make batteries out of the mud so the students in Africa can study and do homework after the sun goes down.

 The students were given a grant by The Carney Family Charitable Foundation to do these experiments.